Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: Conclusion

 \section{Conclusion}

 To sum up, this paper proposes two efficient methods for large-scale function-constrained optimization.
 The simple ACGD method has the optimal oracle complexity, but it requires access to a QP solver.
 The more complicated ACGD-S method has both the optimal oracle complexity and the optimal computation complexity.
-Lower complexity bounds are provided to illustrate the oracle complexity of both ACGD and ACGD-S to be unimprovable for a general case of first-order methods.
+Lower complexity bounds are provided to demonstrate that the oracle complexity of both ACGD and ACGD-S is unimprovable for the general case of first-order methods.
 Together they provide a complete characterization of the difficulty of solving a smooth function-constrained optimization problem from both the oracle complexity and the computation complexity perspective.